leo27945875/Python_Stable_3D_Truss_Analysis/README.md

 ## New feature in v1.2.x update !

 After slientruss3d v1.2.x, you could use **`slientruss3d.ga`** module to do `truss type selection optimization` conveniencely with `Genetic Algorithm (GA)`!
 Just simply define the topology of the truss and what member types you want to use, and then you could start the optimization.
-The following is the example code of GA in example.py:
+The following is the example code of GA:

 ```python
 from slientruss3d.truss import Truss